rischo32/Vectaetos-/SECURITY.md

-# Security Policy – Vectaetos
+# Security Policy – Vectaetos™

 Vectaetos is a non-interventionist epistemic framework.
 It does not execute actions, make decisions, or control systems.